bregnery/bregnery.github.io/_docs/index.md

 [B2G](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook) is a CMS physics analysis group (PAG).
 B2G searches for resonances to heavy Standard Model particles; these resonances could be the result of extra dimensions, a fourth generation of matter, or Supersymmetry.
-These resonances often have hadronic final states that contain jets with unique substructure.
+These resonances often have hadronic final states that contain collimated streams of particles (jets) with unique substructure.

 I am involved with training neural networks to identify these jet substructures.
 In particular, I am interested in diHiggs resonances and vector-like quarks with all hadronic final states.